falkorichter/presentations/building-a-SDK/2017-01-stammtisch.md

 #general thoughts

 listen to your customers
-new features tailored to individial customers don´t listen to customers, you are the expert release early, release often (at least internally)
+new features tailored to individual customers don´t listen to customers, you are the expert release early, release often (at least internally)